 There will be at least four regularly scheduled meetings of the Board each year.
 In addition, special meetings may be called by the Chairman of the Board, or upon the written request of a majority of the Independent Directors.
 Directors are expected to attend all regularly scheduled meetings in person, absent unanticipated and compelling circumstances.
 Materials for all Board and Committee meetings are sent to the Directors sufficiently in advance of the meeting to ensure adequate time for review prior to the meeting.

-The Chairman of the Board, in consultation with the Lead Independent Director and other Directors, will annually prepare a Master Agenda that sets forth a general agenda to be considered at every regularly scheduled Board meeting.
-A copy of this agenda will be provided to all Directors at the meeting held in conjunction with the annual meeting.
-The Chairman, in consultation with the Lead Independent Director and other Directors, will complete an agenda for each meeting to include issues as they arise or to delete those no longer relevant or material.
+The Chairman of the Board, in consultation with the Chief Executive Officer and other Directors, assists in the preparation of the agenda to be considered at each regularly scheduled Board meeting.
 Any Director may suggest items for inclusion on a specific agenda and may bring up items in the meetings not specified on the agenda.

 Organization of Meetings

-The non-management Directors will meet in executive session, at each of the regularly scheduled meetings of the Board, and at such other times as may be determined by the Lead Independent Director or a majority of the Independent Directors.
+The non-management Directors will meet in executive session, at each of the regularly scheduled meetings of the Board, and at such other times as may be determined by Chairman (or Lead Independent Director) or a majority of the Independent Directors.
 In the event there are one or more non-management Directors who are not independent under the applicable requirements, the Independent Directors will meet in executive session, without management and any non-independent Director present, at least once per year.

 Director Orientation and Continuing Education